codywb/slack-pyblock-builder/README.md

   from slack_bolt import App
-  from slack_bolt.adapter.socket_mode import SocketModeHandler from pyblock_builder.surfaces import Message
+  from slack_bolt.adapter.socket_mode import SocketModeHandler from pyblock_builder.surfaces import Message from pyblock_builder.blocks import Section, Divider, Actions from pyblock_builder.elements import Button from pyblock_builder import mrkdwn as md

   # Initializes your app with your bot token and socket mode handler
   app = App(token=os.environ.get("SLACK_BOT_TOKEN"))

   # Create a datetime object representing the date and time for posting
   when_to_post = datetime(2023, 11, 29, 15, 59)

-  from pyblock_builder.surfaces import Message from pyblock_builder.blocks import Section, Divider, Actions from pyblock_builder.elements import Button from pyblock_builder import mrkdwn as md

   (Message()
    .add_blocks(